 Regarding shoegaze music (specifically Ride’s album Nowhere) Steve Lamacq of BBC 6 Music has called it “an escapist album,” and rock critic Greg Kot (Sound Opinions podcast episode 371) has talked about how shoegaze was “transcendence through oblivion” and “the noise will set you free.”
 Free from what, exactly?
 Kot has suggested it was youth escaping from Thatcherism and the conditions in Britain in the late 80s/early 90s, and the attempt to “make their own world.”
 Midwinter marked my sixth time seeing Slowdive live, but even though I knew pretty well by now what to expect, being in the presence of their sound is always a thrill and gives a feeling of sinking into a warm bath.
 In its own way, it’s music hell-bent on transcending time.
 It doesn’t look backward, it doesn’t necessarily look forward.
 It’s not time travel.
 At least for me, listening to this music takes me to a place outside of time.
 Sure, Slowdive uses a steady beat, and they use song structure, so it’s not like they’re completely devoid of a sense of time, but the sonic landscapes they paint, they definitely evoke the “sky of timelessness” that I heard Górecki speak so passionately about over two decades ago.

 I value some music for the way that it roots me – the predictable and reassuring regularity of the beat.
 The pride I feel at listening back to a recording and knowing that I was part of its premiere, or part of its creation in that singular moment in history.
 The satisfaction I feel at listening to a fugue or a piece in sonata form and knowing where the composer is taking me on her or his musical journey.
-But on this weekend in February, I valued the music I heard not for hearing what I expected, but for hearing the unexpected – being carried into the arms of the creators into a state of being where time felt irrelevant – it was freeing and ecstatic.
+But on this weekend in February, I valued the music I heard not for hearing what I expected, but for hearing the unexpected – being carried by the arms of the creators into a state of being where time felt irrelevant – it was freeing and ecstatic.
 It was almost too perfect to bookend my Basinski experience with the premiere of his new work On Time Out of Time.

 The main takeaway from my two days at Pitchfork Midwinter was to look at my days differently.
 Did I have an amazing time?
 In the hours where I was completely focused and surrounded by the music of these artists, I felt downright timeless.
 Ageless.
 Weightless.
 Was it amazing?
 You bet.
 It was a welcome break from the cruel reality of the ticking clock… and it was a welcome glimpse that the ticking clock is an illusion and there is another plane of existence waiting for us.
 Thanks to the organizers, and to all the artists, for not only giving me the chance to have an amazing time, but to remind us all that the concept of time itself, and the opportunity to escape it for a while, is an amazing thing.